New Stock Market Rules Announcement

 So i've previously discussed the mbbo, but in addition to that, i've asked staff to make recommendations for the commission's consideration around.
 How do we enhance order by order competition?
 Now this may be through open and transparent auctions or other means.
 It may be saying that investors get the midpoint or better, and then there might be this auction mechanism.
 If not, we know that the listed options exchanges have operated auctions for retail orders.

 For many years, i've asked the staff in consideration of any recommendations for cash markets, stock auctions, to draw upon the lessons from the options markets and focusing on how do we assure full competition amongst all market participants, provide the best prices for retail investors last.
 Let me close on a topic: that's probably also gotten a fair amount bit of discussion payment for order flow and i think the related exchange rebates and, of course, there's access fees related to that payment for order flow can raise real issues around conflicts of interest exchange, Rebates can as well as described in the commission's settled enforcement action against robin hood in 2020.
 Payment for order flow can distort routing decisions.
 Certain principal trading firms seeking to attract robin hood's order flow told them that there was a trade-off between payment, voter flow and price improvement for customers, and i would note not all brokers, pay for order flow and many have said well what about zero commissions?
 There are zero commission brokers that are not paying for order flow, so zero commission doesn't mean zero cost to the retail public and it comes back to how much of the price improvement is being shared with the retail public versus staying with the wholesalers in the dark Markets so as a staff reporter in the gamestop report, payment, fordflow may incentivize broker-dealers to use digital engagement practices, another project of ours, gamification to increase customer trading.
+The european unions actually actively considering banning payment for flow joining other regulators from the united kingdom, canada and australia exchange rebates, as i said, also present conflicts because exchanges give rebates to traders and, in particular, high volume, traders benefit more from these arrangements than lower volume, traders And we often talk about high volume price discounts, but here we're getting a lot of orders routed through the biggest market players that small brokers are routing through large brokers.
+Trying to get some of that discount and the large brokers are getting to see that flow and getting discounts and the like leading to greater concentration.
+I would note, as well so just like payment for order flow, presents a conflict routing of marketable retail orders.
+Exchange rebates may also present conflicts, so thus ibs staff to make recommendations around how we can mitigate the conflicts with respect to both payment order, flow and rebates, and one thing i've asked them to consider is whether exchange fees would somebody pays it to access the quotations On the exchange and rebates should be more transparent, just making them even more transparent, so investors can understand these amount at the time of the trade execution.

+Finally, i've asked staff to consider how the access fees might change in light of the potential lowering of minimum tick size, minimum increment, a penny, access fees right now, 30 mils or three tenths of a penny that proportionality uh.
+What what?
+What should happen with that?
+If we reduce the minimum pricing increment, it may also be appropriate to reduce these access fees.
+Of course, that would relate to these rebates as well.
+So, let me just say, rich an audience.
 In conclusion, i think we at the sec need to look for opportunities to freshen up our rules to ensure that america remains the gold standard of the world's capitalist markets.
 Nothing stands still technology's rapidly changing, and so we can't take our leadership in capital markets for granted and we really fundamentally haven't updated our rules since 2005, other than the infrastructure role and data that i mentioned earlier and as they continue to change the face of of Markets, technology, business models and like we have to look out for the investors on the one side and the issues are on the other, and particularly retail investors uh, as there is more retail investors in the market than ever before.
 It's not clear, given the current market segmentation concentration, lack of level playing field that our current national market system is as fair and as competitive as possible for investors.
 I think we can do better here for retail investors.

 I thank you and rich.
 I turn it over to you first uh, chair gensler, thank you for addressing my audience here.
 What you just outlined is certainly impactful to a number of the wholesale brokers, exchanges and e-brokers that are present, and i also just want to commend you for your commitment to keeping rules uh up to pace with the technology which we know, there's been a lag so With that i'll get into a few questions here, if you don't mind absolutely first uh you've outlined sweeping changes which you you know we just heard and uh in equity market structure you've emphasized this order by order uh competition.
 So could you give us a better view of what that order by order competition might look like and then also uh?
 What wasn't expressly clear to me is: is payment for flow prohibited or would payment for the flow still be able to exist in this order by order competitive environment?
 Look i'll, say this rich?
 I don't want to get ahead of my fellow commissioners or the staff.

 I thought it would be helpful uh, seeing that you invited me to this speech to to sort of put out there what we're, considering so, the on the order by order competition, it's really uh what the staff, what i've asked this have to focus on is for Retail marketable orders: how can we inject greater competition?
 So the segmentation is not isolated segmentation right now, two three wholesalers are buying that payment buying that order flow not competing order by order.
 Yes, there's some price improvement, but not as much as you can see in these 605 reports and other reports in terms of uh, the the the you know: the realized prices in the market and so injecting greater competition through an auction mechanism.
 Learning, of course, from the options, what works, what doesn't work in the options, markets and and other groups of staff are actually thinking about, possibly what to do there uh, but i don't want to get ahead of that in terms of payment for order flow and rebates.
 As i say, they present inherent conflicts to the market, three other jurisdictions and a fourth a big one.
+Europe is considering getting rid of them, so i continue to ask staff what should we do there um, but, as we put this audit together, we're going to put it out to notice and comment and obviously hear from the public as well understood.
+Thank you, chair gensler.
+The the next is many and you uh sort of alluded to this many regard the u.s retail markets as highly efficient and even the most efficient in the world uh.
+What some would say.

 So i guess the question is: is there any data uh to suggest that these the auction process will be better, resulted in economic benefit, or do you plan on doing any pilot tests uh and just one last part to the question is: are you concerned that it Could have an impact on the low pricing and nil pricing that the e-broker's name?
 I just let me just say this.
 I think it's a it's.
 It's it's uh, misleading, there's a cost to retail, to this current system, and the cost is that two or three highly concentrated market makers are buying your order flow and though there might be some price improvement against a false measure, a poorly put together measuring rod, nbbo That doesn't mean it's the full price improvement and it doesn't mean that it's best execution.
 So i think, if we put in our rule, set our rule set not just finra's our rule set and put some procedures around best execution.